BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: BOFA: Bridge-layer Orthogonal Fusion for Adaptation

 \subsection{Fine-tuning the Cross-Modal Bridge-Layer}

 Most prior CLIP-based CIL methods introduce external trainable modules (e.g., adapters or prompt layers) to bridge the gap between new visual and textual concepts~\cite{zhou2023learning,huang2024class}.
-We propose a streamlined alternative that \textbf{leverages CLIP’s existing parameters without introducing external modules or increasing the model size}.
+In contrast, we propose a streamlined approach where all {core feature adaptation} is performed exclusively on CLIP's existing parameters.
 Specifically, we fine-tune only the projection layer $g_2$, which serves as the cross-modal bridge-layer that maps the high-dimensional visual features $\mathbf{x}_o = g_1(\mathbf{x})$ extracted by the frozen visual backbone $g_1$ into the shared embedding space.
-By updating only this layer while keeping both the visual backbone $g_1$ and the text encoder $g_t$ frozen, we maintain the original CLIP architecture without introducing additional parameters.
+By restricting updates to this single, pre-existing layer while keeping both the visual backbone $g_1$ and the text encoder $g_t$ frozen, we \textbf{preserve the original CLIP architecture and avoid inserting new computational layers into the main inference path}.
 This adaptation leverages the semantic richness and generality of the high-dimensional visual feature space $\mathbb{R}^{d_o}$, prior to projection, enabling flexible and efficient learning of new tasks.
-Moreover, since only a lightweight layer is fine-tuned, our method does not incur any additional inference cost, making it an efficient and practical solution for CIL with CLIP.
+Consequently, the forward pass for generating the primary visual embeddings {incurs no additional cost} compared to the base CLIP model, making our {core adaptation mechanism} exceptionally efficient.